MBWA – Management by wandering around!

 - believe in the value of the practice – if you don’t, it won’t seem authentic and it may become an adhoc activity that makes your team suspicious!

 - actually following through on the issues that are brought to your attention – you can build trust by working on these relationships but you can ‘kill’ it quickly by not following through

-- spread the word – ie use the opportunity to share your vision and how people fit into that
+- help connect the dots – ie use the opportunity to share your vision and how people fit into that

-- review your conversations – write some notes when you are back at your desk – and see what actions / learnings you need to be mindful of.
+- take some notes when you are back at your desk – and see what actions / learnings you need to be mindful of